 This four-piece moves from fast-paced, foot-stomping anthems to harmony-laden ballads and traditional dirges of spirit and labor.
 “The group started around the love of music that moves you,” says drummer/vocalist and band spokesman, Casey Campbell.
 “The music accompanies the story; and sometimes the music is the story by which we can all connect to one another.”

-With the release of their third album, Stranger in the Alps, to be released March 15th, 2019, the Hustle aims to increase their original music portfolio while paying homage to select tunes that have had lasting impact on the band.
+With the release of their third album, Stranger in the Alps, due March 15th, 2019, the Hustle aims to increase their original music portfolio while paying homage to select tunes that have had lasting impact on the band.
 “This album explores the first co-writing the band has undertaken,” says Campbell.
 “And through that collaborative process we’re beginning to find more complex voices, more adventurous tunes that bridge our influences even more than before.”

 The new original material featured on Stranger in the Alps is a “cross-section of stylistic influences and voices,” says Campbell.
 “Oh, Ramona!,” written by Campbell, hearkens to the Piedmont Blues-era musicians, with tongue-in-cheek lyrics and a wry humor throughout.
 “Those old pickers knew how to tell a story; that’s the kind of vibe we’re after.”